This article was also published on MedTech Intelligence.

 According to the World Health Organization, cardiovascular diseases (CVDs) are the number one cause of death globally.
 While CVDs are the primary cause of death in developed countries such as the United States, more than three-quarters of CVD deaths occur in low- and middle-income countries.
 South Asia, in particular, experienced a 97% increase in CVD deaths from 1990 to 2013.
 In China, nearly 230 million people out of the country’s 1.3 billion currently suffer from CVDs.

 The rise of CVDs in Asia can be attributed to increasingly sedentary lifestyles, high salt diets, poor air quality, and high smoking rates.
-Growing CVD rates throughout Asia have resulted in an increased demand for medical devices that improve heart function and blood flow.
+Growing CVD rates throughout Asia have resulted in an increased demand for medical devices in Asia that improve heart function and blood flow.

 Traditional Cardiovascular Medical Devices